Is your front porch in need of a shakedown? Let’s be honest. The front of the house is often overlooked, especially during the winter months.

 The first is that it’s the first thing people see when they walk up the drive.
 It can set a warm and welcoming tone for your whole house.
 You don’t want visitors or passersby to judge you harshly on your front porch décor (or lack thereof), so you better get to sprucing it up.

-The second reason is that your front porch is a space which can give back to you in many ways.
+The second reason is that your front porch is a space that can give back to you in many ways.
 Sit out on a warm spring day, have the family over for supper, or turn it into your own private sweet spot.
 It’s a smart idea to use that space and to enjoy the time you spend there.

 There are more ways to decorate your front porch than you can shake a stick at.

 However, these five are some of the best around.
-Ready get started?
+Ready to get started?
 Check out these unique front porch ideas.

-5 Beautiful Front Porch Ideas and How to Execute Them
+5 Beautiful Front Porch Ideas And How To Execute Them

 These front porch ideas are sure to put a smile on your face, as well as the faces of any passerby who happen to look in on you.